"Once lost and now recaptured by the

 The Life Hall of Aedin

 There are several dozen life halls in Urmorida, but the Life Hall of Aedin dwarves them all.
-This cavern is 12 kilometers long and two kilometers wide and some thousand meters tall.
+This cavern is three kilometers long and one kilometer wide and 500 meters tall.

 The Great Lamp of Urmordia

 A great lamp - a construct of metal and crystal and stone.
 It is fabulously beautiful and very complex in its design.
 It is unique.
 One of a kind.
 It was forged/manufactured upon the re-founding of Urmordia in 1280 CY.
 It was dedicated to the reclamation of Mordia at the time.

 The lamp is suspended by a great mithril chain inlaid with silver and gold.
 It rotates slowly, endlessly.
 The room is huge and has balconies and ledges.
 The light of this great lamp has magical healing properties.
 Any wound exposed to its light will heal.
 It will also cure burns, ease pain and create a general sense of well-being.
 It cures poison, disease and is rumored to remove curses and undo other magical inflictions and ailments.

 The lamp is dedicated to Qurtra, the dwarven craft saint of healing.